mohammadsilwadi/data-structures-and-algorithms/python/stack_and_queue/README.md

-# Stack-Queue-Pseudo
+# stack-queue-animal-shelter
 ## Challenge Summary
-    PseudoQueue class will implement our standard queue interface (the two methods listed below), Internally, utilize 2 Stack instances to create and manage the queue

-Methods:
+    Create a class called AnimalShelter which holds only dogs and cats.
+    The shelter operates using a first-in, first-out approach.
+    Implement the following methods:
         enqueue
-        Arguments: value
+            Arguments: animal
-        Inserts value into the PseudoQueue, using a first-in, first-out approach. dequeue
+                animal can be either a dog or a cat object. dequeue
-        Arguments: none
+            Arguments: pref
-        Extracts a value from the PseudoQueue, using a first-in, first-out approach.h
+                pref can be either "dog" or "cat"
+            Return: either a dog or a cat, based on preference.
+                If pref is not "dog" or "cat" then return null.